daniellavoie/kafka-streaming-workshop/doc/streams/streams.md

 The Data Generator writes transaction requests to the Kafka topic with a key equals to the account number of the transaction.
 As such, we have the guarantee that all messages of an account will be proccessed by a single thread for our Transaction Service no matter how many instances of it are concurrently running.

-Kafka Streams will not commit any message offset until it completes our business logic of managing
+Kafka Streams will not commit any message offset until it completes our business logic of managing a transaction request.

 ![Transaction Service](transaction-service.png)